MorielHarush/morielharush.github.io/_posts/2026-02-23-trusted-by-default-dangerous-by-design.md

 When a developer integrates a new library, the first thing they do is look at the examples.
 They check the `/tools` directory.
 They read the README and follow the setup scripts.

-This code occupies a unique trust zone:

-- It's **inside the official repository**, so it inherits the project's reputation.
-- It's **not the core product**, so it rarely gets the same security scrutiny.
-- It's **meant to be copied and adapted**, so vulnerabilities in it propagate to every downstream user.
+This code occupies a unique trust zone.
+It's **inside the official repository**, so it inherits the project's reputation.
+It's **not the core product**, so it rarely gets the same security scrutiny.
+And it's **meant to be copied and adapted**, so vulnerabilities in it propagate to every downstream user.

 The result is a category of code that is simultaneously the most trusted and the least audited.
-And when that code interacts with the shell — which developer tools frequently do — the consequences can be severe.
+And when that code interacts with the shell (which developer tools frequently do) the consequences can be severe.

-> Think of it this way: we've built elaborate gates around the front door (dependency scanning, SBOM, signed packages) while leaving the side door wide open (tool scripts, CI helpers, example code).
+We've basically built elaborate gates around the front door with dependency scanning, SBOMs, signed packages... while leaving the side door wide open with tool scripts, CI helpers, and example code.

 ---

-## Case Study 1: Envoy — CI Formatting Tool to Root Shell
+## Case Study 1: Envoy, CI Formatting Tool to Root Shell

 [Envoy](https://github.com/envoyproxy/envoy) is one of the most widely deployed service proxies in the cloud-native ecosystem.
 It powers the data plane for Istio, is a CNCF graduated project, and is trusted by organizations handling massive-scale production traffic.

-**Blast radius:** Envoy has 25k+ GitHub stars, is a core building block of service mesh infrastructure at companies like Google, Lyft, IBM, and Salesforce, and processes millions of requests per second across the industry.
+25k+ GitHub stars.
+Used by Google, Lyft, IBM, Salesforce.
 Any CI compromise here ripples far.

 The vulnerability I found wasn't in Envoy's proxy code.
-It was in `tools/code_format/check_format.py` — a Python script used in CI to enforce code formatting standards on incoming pull requests.
+It was in `tools/code_format/check_format.py`, a Python script used in CI to enforce code formatting standards on incoming pull requests.

 ### The Vulnerable Pattern

-The script constructs shell commands by directly interpolating file paths into format strings, then executes them via `os.system()` and `subprocess.check_output(shell=True)` — **without any sanitization**.
+The script constructs shell commands by directly interpolating file paths into format strings, then executes them via `os.system()` and `subprocess.check_output(shell=True)` **without any sanitization**.

 ```python
 # Line 917-918 — clang_format()